 - FIBROMYALGIA–CENTRAL FACTORS IN ITS ETIOPATHOGENESIS

 - REGULATION OF ADRENAL FUNCTION IN FIBROMYALGIA

 - SUBGROUPS OF FMS–SYMPTOMS, BELIEFS & TAILORED TREATMENT

 - SOCIAL SUPPORT/HEALTH CARE USE IN FIBROMYALGIA

-In 1999, following a response that National Institute of Arthritis and Muscoskeletal and Skin Diseases (NIAMS) Director Katz called “overwhelming” the NIH produced a $2.6 million RFA funding over a dozen new studies.
-Katz stated “These new grants should help us make significant inroads into a disease that causes so much pain, suffering and lost productivity in so many people.”
+In 1999, following a response that the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) Director Katz called “overwhelming,” the NIH produced a $2.6 million RFA funding over a dozen new studies.
+Katz stated, “These new grants should help us make significant inroads into a disease that causes so much pain, suffering, and lost productivity in so many people.”

 NIAMS lead the way.
 By 2000 the NIH was spending about $10 million on 36 FM studies and NIAMS was responsible for 20 of them.
 Fibromyalgia was being examined on a wide variety of topics most of which concerned pathophysiology.